Band-group/hspf-spatial-analysis/analysis/spatial/README.md

 This pipeline is organised into folders containing snakemake files that run various workflows.

-There are two  To ease the replication process a master file named **master.snakefile** calls snakefiles to run different modules or group of tasks as follows:
+To ease the replication process a master file named **master.snakefile** calls snakefiles to run different modules or group of tasks as follows:
 - [`rules/grid.snakefile`](rules/grid.snakefile): which generates global spatial polygons and grids
 - [`rules/hbs.snakefile`](rules/hbs.snakefile): computes global HbS frequency surfaces using R-INLA.
 - [`rules/hspf.snakefile`](rules/hspf.snakefile): implements the main regression models for *Pf* allele frequencies, as described in the paper